New Broncos and Families

-- Attend the fall Career and Graduate School Fair.
-Did you know career fairs are not just for students about to graduate?
-This is a great way to learn about career options, employer expectations, and get advice about preparing for your career.
+- Attend the fall or spring Career Fair.
+Did you know career fairs are not just for seniors?
+This is a great way to learn about career options, employer expectations, future internship opportunities, and get advice about preparing for your career.

-The short video below will tell you more about Handshake, PathwayU, BroncoLink, and career fairs.
+The short video below will tell you more about Handshake, PathwayU, BroncoLink, internships, and career fairs.
+A transcript is available.

 Links to Resources